Image © ITV Studios, 1969

 Neil McCallum

-Character & Episode: Rev. Henry Crackan in It's Supposed to be Thicker Than Water
+Character & Episode: Rev. Henry Crackan in It's Supposed To Be Thicker Than Water

 Born: 20/05/1929, Hanley, Saskatchewan, Canada (as Neil John McCallum)